Abdulrhman-Khaled/Abdulrhman-Khaled/README.md

 Now I'm able to design and develop complete applications works on different versions of smart phones such as Android and iOS.

-After that I learned User Experience and User Interface design and I made a good stride in the field with work and study, and now I am able to design complete applications and websites based on the principles of Ux.</p>
+After that I learned User Experience and User Interface design and I made a good stride in the field with work and study, and I am able to design complete applications and websites based on the principles of Ux.</p>

 ## GitHub Stats 📈
 <div>